wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 ``BAD_WORDS`` is a very used use case of ``<var>`` option.

 Is used to include many words in the same variable.
-Later, this variable can be matched into the decoders to check if any of those words are in a catched event.
+Later, this variable can be matched into the decoders to check if any of those words are in a caught event.

 Example: